LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Introduction

 \section{Introduction}

 LiDAR sensors have become common in autonomous driving assistance sensor suites \cite{joseph2021autonomous}.
-It is more expensive than cameras and radars, but they provide superior 3D point clouds needed for accurate 3D scene understanding \cite{kumar2018near, kumar2021svdistnet}.
-It is also more robust to challenging conditions like low light and adverse weather \cite{uricar2019challenges}, \cite{uricar2019desoiling}, \cite{dhananjaya2021weather}.
+Though expensive, they provide superior 3D point clouds needed for accurate 3D scene understanding \cite{kumar2018near, kumar2021svdistnet}.
+They are also more robust to conditions like low light and adverse weather \cite{uricar2019challenges, uricar2019desoiling, dhananjaya2021weather}.
 Processing sparse 3D LiDAR point clouds is computationally intensive, and alternate 2D simplified representations such as range images and Birds Eye View (BEV) representations are commonly used for improving efficiency.
 There are only a few papers that explore this in the literature, and none of these focus on automotive-embedded platform implementations.

-In deep learning, our primary focus is often on optimizing a specific metric, such as achieving a high score on a benchmark or improving key performance indicators for a business.
-This optimization process typically involves training a single model or a group of models to perform the desired task.
-Through fine-tuning and iterative adjustments, we strive to reach a point where the model's output no longer shows significant improvements.
-While this approach often yields satisfactory results, it overlooks specific details that could enhance performance on the targeted metric.
-This narrow focus on a single task disregards the knowledge that could be gained from related tasks during the training process.
-We can improve the model's generalization capabilities for the original task by explicitly leveraging the training signals from these related tasks.
-This methodology is called Multi-Task Learning (MTL), unlike single-task learning.
+In deep learning, our primary focus is often on optimizing a specific metric to achieve a high score on a benchmark for a particular task.
+While we can reach desired accuracy through iterative fine-tuning and adjustments, neural networks for individual tasks often overlook the knowledge that could be gained from related tasks in a multi-task training process.
+A model's generalization capabilities for the original task can be improved by leveraging the training signals from related tasks.
+This methodology is called Multi-Task Learning (MTL).

-In the context of MTL, we can extract valuable insights and conclusions when multiple loss functions are being optimized.
-Even in cases where only one loss is being optimized, there is typically an auxiliary task that can enhance the performance of the primary task.
 Employing an efficient multi-task model offers numerous advantages over multiple single-task models, including improved performance in embedded systems, certification, validation, and testing.
 Moreover, deploying a single MTL model is more straightforward than managing several independent single-task learning (STL) models.